freeCodeCamp/guide/src/pages/javascript/tutorials/how-to-create-a-lightbox/index.md

 ```
 ### Step 2.
 Style with CSS

-The css will provide you with different states for your lightbox.
-Things like visibility, positioning and hover effects.
+The `CSS` provides you with different states for your lightbox.
+Things like visibility, positioning, and hover effects.

-Your style sheet should look like this...
+Your style sheet should look like this:

 ```css